Upcoming Society Events

 The Llewelyn Birthday Walk & the annual gathering of the Dandelion Fellowship will take place on Tuesday August 13th 2024 which this year will also be a Memorial Walk to commemorate my wife and Paul Gillingham, both long time members of our little band of the Friends of Llewelyn Powys who have left us recently.

-We will meet as usual at The Sailor’s Return in East Chaldon at 12 noon for lunch, the annual toast, and a reading from Llewelyn’s Book of Days.
+• Unfortunately the The Sailor’s Return will not be open as planned on that day, so we have arranged with the manager of the Red Lion, Winfrith, to meet there at 12 noon for lunch, the annual toast, and a reading from Llewelyn’s Book of Days.

 For enquiries & information please contact Neil Lee-Atkin at reblee.tom@gmail.com